-The applications round for September 2021 entry is now closed.
+The application deadline for September 2022 entry has now passed.

 Sussex Neuroscience 4-year PhD Programme Application Guidelines

 You are eligible to apply to this Programme if you have, or are predicted, at least a UK upper second class honours degree or equivalent in Neuroscience, or in any related biological, psychological or physical science discipline.
 This is not a conversion PhD for candidates with no background in neuroscience, although we would consider students from a mathematical/informatics discipline with an existing strong interest in neuroscience.